-Actual Population: Number of offenders in all DOC facilities.
+Actual Population: The number of offenders in all DOC facilities.

-Counting Rules: Number of offenders in the custody of DOC facilities on the first day of the given month.
+Counting Rules: The number of offenders in the custody of DOC facilities on the first day of the given month.

-Projected Population: Estimated number of offenders in DOC facilities on the first day of the given month.
+Projected Population: The estimated number of offenders in DOC facilities on the first day of the given month.